alienwizard/trustly-workshop/README.md

 There are alot of stuff added by default by create-react-app.
 Dont focus on that, you can leave it be for now

+## You can use yarn instead of npm if you want! (facebook use yarn instead of npm internally)

 ## To get started

 First run: `npm install` in the project directory